Right Here, Right Now (Fatboy Slim song): In popular culture

+In 2004, then–Leader of the Labour Party Tony Blair used the song during a Labour Party conference without Cook's permission, just one year after the start of the Iraq War.
+Cook openly opposed its usage, claiming that the usage "implies that I support Blair.
+Nothing could be further from the truth."

 On 8 October 2019, Fatboy Slim made a remix of the song using environmental activist Greta Thunberg's United Nations speech.

 The song was used for the opening sequence of the pilot episode for the television series Third Watch.
+It was featured in trailers for The Virgin Suicides, Crank, and Carnage.